Ornamental Pineapple Plant (Ananas Bromeliad) Indoor Care, Propagation & Common Problems

 Watering

-Water your Ornamental Pineapple Plant liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
-Keep the soil moderately moist and avoid overwatering as it can result in rotting.
+Water your Ornamental Pineapple Plant liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering as it can result in rotting and yellowing.

 Decrease watering in the cold period to maintain the soil barely moist because growth is minimal at this time.
 However, do let it dry out completely as it can cause wilting and droopy leaves.